Course Outline

 Format:

 You will present a final photographic portfolio of your work.
 Presentation type and image numbers to be determined in consultation with your tutor.
+You must meet with your tutor to get feedback ahead of submission.
 Your mock up can be done in any format (online gallery, PDF, website etc) and the an artist statement will accompany the work.

 Criteria: